pi3d/pi3d.github.com/sphinx/AndroidUse.rst

         $ .adb install -r whereveryouput/python-for-android/dist/default/bin/pi3dtest-0.0.1-debug.apk

-4. For info on changing the icon or loading image, building to enable other features, publishing on play.google; read the docs on the python-for-android website.
+4. For info on changing the icon or loading image, building to enable other features read the docs on the python-for-android website.
+For publishing on play.google you will need to register as a developer and sign the apk see http://developer.android.com/tools/publishing/app-signing.html#signing-manually

 5. At the moment I am aware of the following deficiencies or incompatible modules when running pi3d on android::